Skip to content Skip to footer

 Considerations

-• What data need to be preserved by the project and for how long?
+• What data needs to be preserved by the project and for how long?

 • What is preserved by others and how would someone find and access the data?